gejames/infoblox_networks/README.md

-#  Automating IPAM with Ansible
+#  Automating IPAM with Ansible and InfoBlox

 One of the more error-prone and mundane tasks a system administrator is tasked with is IP Administration.
 Care needs to be taken that IP addresses are assigned accurately and promptly.
 As complexity grows, it becomes increasingly difficult for administrators to keep track of IP changes by hand.
 This inevitably leads to a centralized tool, such as InfoBlox, being used to track IP assignments.
 While this alleviates some of the complexity, there is still room for human error.
 IP addresses might not be retired properly.
 Inexperienced admins may assign IPs from an incorrect subnet.
 A device can be moved without letting network administrators know about the change.
 As the source of truth drifts from reality, the chance of an outage or other system failure increases.